xconnected/llama2/README.md

 The core of the example is build on **llama-cpp-python** library and the Llama2 model from Meta.
 The Llama2 model can be downloaded from HuggingFace (requires a registration)

+Notes:
-**The model must be in the .gguf format.
-The older .ggml format won't work**
+- The model must be in the .gguf format.
+The older .ggml format won't work
+- The GUI is crafted based on Flask (development server) with all the given limitations
+- There is no indication if the model is busy - consult the console or the log files

 ## Installation